3v401/DevOps/Tetris-Game/README.md

 ### Enable Load Balancer

 To expose the Tetris app (contained in a K8s Pod) through AWS, usually the easiest path is to set the Service with a LoadBalancer.
 This way K8s will create an ELB (Classic, NLB or ALB) and it will associate it to the nodes that run the service.
-An Elastic LOad Balancer (ELB) is an AWS service that acts as public door entrance to your applications.
+An Elastic Load Balancer (ELB) is an AWS service that acts as public door entrance to your applications.
 It:

 1. Receives internet traffic to the servers
 2. Redirect traffic to the servers